Tourist Market Egypt

 10. Fish Market Restaurant

-You can also enjoy our delivery service to order all the special and fresh seafood dishes from the best seafood restaurants in Hurghada without having to leave your hotel.
+You can also enjoy our SEA FOOD DELIVERY SERVICE to order all the special and fresh seafood dishes from the best seafood restaurants in Hurghada without having to leave your hotel.
 This way, you won't waste your precious vacation time or money on transportation.

 <p>Why is the maximum height of buildings in Hurghada limited to only five stories?</p>